pragathiGopal25/SunSaver/MODELING.md

     BuildingDataSource -- Address: serialization
 ```

-### Kommentarer:
+### Comments:
-- The class diagram does not include data classes that are only used store the responce from API
+- The class diagram does not include data classes that are only used to store the response from API
-- We chose not to show the relationships between Coordinates and the classes FrostRepository, FrostDatasource, ElectricityRepository, and Pos.
+- We chose not to show the relationships between Coordinates and the following classes: FrostRepository, FrostDatasource, ElectricityRepository, and Pos.
 We made this decision as a trade-off between completeness and readability.
 Including all of these connections would have made the diagram overly cluttered, which would reduce its clarity.
 - SolarArrayType: : In Kotlin, enum classes can contain fields and functions, which is not typically supported by standard UML enum representations.
-Therefore, we chose to model it as a class with fields and methods, and included the enum values as a note.
+Therefore, we chose to model it as a class with fields and methods, and included the enum values ​​as a note.
 - Data classes are red.
 You cannot see it in Guthub due to Guthub's limitation, but you can see this in Preview in VSCode
-- Siden Mermaid og markdown ikke støttet to <> inni hverandre, har jeg brukt "of" i disse tilfellene.
-For eksempel Flow&lt;list of SolarArray&gt;.
+- Since Mermaid and markdown did not support two <> inside each other, we have used "of" in these cases.
+For example Flow&lt;list of SolarArray&gt;.
-- SolarArray og SunSaverRepository: Siden det allerede er en assosiasjon mellom SolarArray og ISunSaverRepository, og SunSaverRepository implementerer dette interfacet, lager vi ikke en egen assosiasjon mellom SolarArray og SunSaverRepository, da dette er underforstått gjennom arv.
-Det samme gjelder for SolarArrayWithRoofSections og SunSaverDatasource.
+- SolarArray and SunSaverRepository: Since there is already an association between SolarArray and ISunSaverRepository, and SunSaverRepository implements this interface, we do not create a separate association between SolarArray and SunSaverRepository, as this is implied by inheritance.
+The same applies to SolarArrayWithRoofSections and SunSaverDatasource.

-## Sekvensdiagram: Se statistikk for lagret anlegg
+## Sequence Diagram: View the statistics for a saved solar array.
-Bemerkning: dette er et use case i seg selv, men dette kan også sees på som en del av de andre use casene (opprett, rediger og slett).
-Det som er forskjellen på de ulike casene er hvilket solcelleanlegg som er i fokus.
-For å unngå copy-paste, vil de referere til dette diagrammet med kommentar om hvilket solcelleanlegg det hentes data for.
-Et av punktene i "Forenklinger/kommentarer" under diagrammet gir også en full oversikt over de ulike scenarioene.
+Note: this is a use case in itself, but it can also be seen as part of the other use cases (create, edit and delete).
+The difference between the use cases is the solar array that is in focus.
+To avoid repetition, they (the sequence diagrams for the other use cases) will refer to this diagram with a comment about which solar array the data is being retrieved for.
+One of the points in "Simplifications/Comments", situated below the diagram also gives a full overview of the different scenarios.

 ```mermaid
 sequenceDiagram